matheusagost1nho/lessons/README.md

 # lessons
-The lessons were generated in C.
+The lessons were created in C.